inverse-inc/packetfence/README.md

 ## What is PacketFence?

 PacketFence is a fully supported, trusted, Free and Open Source network access control (NAC) system.
-Boasting an impressive feature set including a captive-portal for registration and remediation, centralized wired and wireless management, 802.1X support, layer-2 isolation of problematic devices, integration with IDSs and vulnerability scanners; PacketFence can be used to effectively secure networks - from small to very large heterogeneous networks.
+Boasting an impressive feature set including a captive-portal for registration and remediation, centralized wired and wireless management, 802.1X support, layer-2 isolation of problematic devices, integration with IDS solutions and vulnerability scanners; PacketFence can be used to effectively secure networks - from small to very large heterogeneous networks.

 You want to know who is on your network?
 You want to give different access to your network based on who is connecting?
 PacketFence is for you!

 ## Installation

-Follow the instructions provided in the [Administration Guide](http://packetfence.org/documentation/guides.html).
+Follow the instructions provided in the [Administration Guide](https://packetfence.org/support/index.html#/documentation).

 ## More Information